rudresh051/Software-Testing-Resources/Selenium/Notes/nj_204/L6_wait_JavascriptExecutor.md

 the browser speed.

 # Wait Commands
-What are Wait commands in Selenium?
+**What are Wait commands in Selenium?**
 The wait commands are essential when it comes to executing Selenium tests.
 They help to
 observe and troubleshoot issues that may occur due to variation in time lag
-While running Selenium tests, it is common for testers to get the message "Element Not
+While running Selenium tests, it is common for testers to get the message **"Element Not
-Visible Exception'.
+Visible Exception'**.
 This appears when a particular web element with which has to
 interact, is delayed in its loading.
 To prevent this Exception, Selenium Wait Commands must
 be used.

-In automation testing, Selenium Uebdtiygc wait commands direct test execution to pause
+In automation testing, Selenium WebDriver wait commands direct test execution to pause
 for a certain length of time before moving onto the next step.
 This enables UeÄQÄgrto
 check if one or more web elements are present/visible/enriched/clickable, etc when
 identifying certain elements.
 If an element is not located, then the